Nuriye Ulviye Mevlan Civelek: Early life

 Nuriye Ulviye Yediç was born in 1893 to Safiye Hanım and Mahmut Yediç probably in Hacıvelioba, Gönen, Ottoman Empire, though some sources give her birthplace as Syria and others indicate it was in central Turkey in Göreme.
-Her father was a farmer and was of Circassian heritage having been forced to leave the North Caucasus after the conquest of the Russian Empire.
+Her father was a farmer and was of Circassian heritage having been forced to leave the North Caucasus after the conquest of Circassia by the Russian Empire.
 Due to financial setbacks, the family was living in impoverished conditions and sent their daughter to live at the Yıldız Palace at the age of six.
 She was raised there and received instruction on proper behavior, palace rules and religion.
 As was customary, she was married at age thirteen in 1906.
 Her husband, Hulusi Bey, was a foster brother of the sultan and died soon after the marriage.